ibrahimabdulrasaq/Bank-Customer-Churn-Analysis/README.md

 Customer churn is a major challenge in the banking industry, as losing customers directly impacts revenue and long-term growth.
 This project presents an end-to-end customer churn analysis aimed at identifying the key factors that influence customer attrition and providing actionable insights to improve customer retention.

-The project covers the entire data analytics lifecycle, from data cleaning and preparation to exploratory analysis, visualization, and business recommendations.
+This project covers the entire data analytics lifecycle, from data cleaning and preparation to exploratory analysis, visualization, and business recommendations.

 ## Project Objectives